codahale/lockstitch/design.md

-A `Derive` operation's output is indistinguishable from random by an adversary who does not know the protocol's transcript prior to the operation, assuming that SHA-256 is collision-resistant and Concat-KDF is KDF secure.
+A `Derive` operation's output is indistinguishable from random by an adversary who does not know the protocol's transcript prior to the operation, assuming that SHA-256 is collision-resistant and `Ratchet` is KDF secure.
 The protocol's transcript after the operation is dependent on both the fact that the operation was a `Derive` operation as well as the number of bytes produced.

 `Derive` supports streaming output, thus a shorter `Derive` operation will return a prefix of a longer one (e.g.  `Derive("a", 16)` and `Derive("a", 32)` will share the same initial 16 bytes).